vain3219/masm4/README.md

 MASM4 --------
 --------------

+-- ANYTHING WITH A MISSING DESCRIPTION IS NOT FINISHED --

 I'm using a linked list for our data structure.
 The ListNode STRUCT currently has 3 attributes:
 		dPosition 	--- the number of the node inserted